online-go/gtp2ogs/docs/OPTIONS-LIST.md

 see [notes E-](/docs/NOTES.md#e-) for details

-##         B2) GENERIC GENERAL/RANKED/UNRANKED ARGUMENTS :
+### B2) GENERIC GENERAL/RANKED/UNRANKED ARGUMENTS :

+  Arguments in this category are not comma-separated, they are either booleans (enabled just from activating the option, nothing else to specify, for example `--noautohandicap`), or single values (for example `--maxhandicap 9`)

 #### proonly